5 Aristocratic Residences to Vacation Like a Royal

 All this talk of old-school nobility got us inspired.
 Sure, we’ll never get to marry Prince Harry, but we can visit a royal residence to temporarily feel like aristocracy.
 We’re counting down five ultra-luxe spots where royals have lived in the past and where, when you visit, you’ll feel like the regal being you truly are.

-Royal Residences You Should Visit (Meghan Markle Would Approve)
+Royal Residences to Vacation Like a Royal (Meghan Markle Would Approve)

 1. Villa Sola Cabiati, Italy

 Famously beautiful Lake Como has a new architectural jewel flanking its mesmerizing blue waters.
 Belle-époque Villa Sola Cabiati has been passed through noble families in Lombardy for generations and the property stuns with floor-to-ceiling Italian art that makes many museums pale in comparison.
 In addition to the stunning décor that dates back hundreds of years, the service you will experience at Villa Cabiati will truly put your royal vibes into overdrive.
 This villa is available on an exclusive basis and comes with daily à la carte breakfast, 24-hour butler service, a dedicated chambermaid and housekeeper, and a private dock for boats.
 This is the perfect place to live in luxury with a well-curated group of friends.
 Also, if for some reason you get royal cabin fever, the villa belongs to Grand Hotel Tremezzo so you can head there for dinner or use their facilities such as the gym and spa.
 (Also pictured above)